 This inscription states ‘In the name of Allah, I, Zuhayr, wrote [this] at the time Umar died in the year four and twenty (i.e. 24 AH)’.
 This dated early text confirms the established existence of the Islamic Hijri calendar, the truth of the event of Hijrah (migration) of the Prophet Muhammad (peace be upon him), the existence of Umar bin Khattab (the second Caliph of Islam), and the accuracy of the Islamic chronology, as according the Islamic historical records, the second Caliph of Islam died in the year 24 AH (644 CE).
 Also, there is an undated early seventh century inscription, which documents the Islamic Shahadah proclamation.
 It can be found here:

-Why would Holland ignore all of this visible evidence and turn a blind eye to it?
+Why would Holland dismiss all of this visible evidence?

 Tom Holland’s presentation was clearly biased in the programme, as he ignored other scholarly views that would call his approach into question.
 For example, Michael Cook, a historian specialising in early Islamic history explains the importance of early non-Muslim accounts of the origins of Islam: